• Skip to primary navigation

 Notes

-• Your cookies will keep for 3-4 days in a sealed container.
-To help keep cookies fresh, you can place a slice of bread in the container with the cookies.
+• Storage: Cookies will keep for 3-4 days in a sealed container.
+To help keep cookies fresh, place a slice of bread in the container with the cookies.
 Replace the bread slice as needed.

-• Cream cheese frosting can be substituted with a Whipped Buttercream Frosting instead.
+• Frosting options: Cream cheese frosting can be substituted with a half batch of whipped buttercream frosting if desired.

-• Block cream cheese must be used to make your frosting.
-Cream cheese in a tub, or whipped cream cheese, will result in a runny frosting.
+• Types of cream cheese: Block cream cheese must be used to make your frosting.
+Cream cheese in a tub or whipped cream cheese will result in a runny frosting.

 Nutrition Estimate